You just can’t get much more classic than this pie. Well, maybe All-American Apple Pie, but this one is right up there, too.

-- Line a 9-inch pan with one half of the pie dough.
+- Line a 9-inch pan with one of the prepared pie dough.

-- Drain the cans of cherries into a bowl, reserving 2/3 cup of the water.
+- Drain the cans of cherries into a bowl, reserving 2/3 cup of the liquid.

 - Place the cherries and reserved liquid in a large mixing bowl.

-- Combine the 3/4 cup of sugar, cinnamon, and tapioca.
+- Combine ¾ cup of sugar, cinnamon, and tapioca.

 - Stir into the cherries until evenly combined.

 - Stir in the almond extract and salt.